EvryRNA/my_RNAAssessment/bash/README.md

 # my_rnaa.sh

-You can execute all the programs (with their basic options), from the raw structures to scored structures, by using one of the following command lines.
+You can execute all the programs (with their basic options), from the raw structures to scored structures (with ML_CNN.py), by using one of the following command lines.

 **For proteins**